tavongamatikiti/data-structures-and-algorithms/leetcode/arrays/find-min-max/README.md

-# Median of Two Sorted Arrays
+# Min/Max of Two Sorted Arrays

 This challenge focuses on finding the median of two sorted arrays in optimal time complexity.
 The task requires combining two sorted arrays and determining their median efficiently, leveraging binary search for an O(log(m+n)) time complexity solution.